top of page

 Rhino in rehab

 The organisation also firmly believes that successful conservation goes hand in hand with the involvement of local communities and they place people at the core of their mission by empowering and engaging rural communities as essential partners in preserving biodiversity.
-OAT are very proud to be one of CFW key supporters of both their welfare and conservation work.
+OAT is very proud to be one of CFW key supporters of both their welfare and conservation work.

 What Care for Wild does

-Work closely with South African National Parks, provincial parks, and private rhino owners to rescue orphaned or injured rhinos.
+• Work closely with South African National Parks, provincial parks, and private rhino owners to rescue orphaned or injured rhinos.

-Provide and operate a comprehensive Rhino rehabilitation and rewilding unit, a complex, dynamic and lengthy process that prepares orphaned or injured rhinos for reintroduction into their natural ecosystem.
+• Provide and operate a comprehensive Rhino rehabilitation and rewilding unit, a complex, dynamic and lengthy process that prepares orphaned or injured rhinos for reintroduction into their natural ecosystem.

-Establish viable breeding populations and in 2022, a significant milestone was achieved with the birth of the world's first rhino calf to parents both orphaned from poaching.
+• Establish viable breeding populations and in 2022, a significant milestone was achieved with the birth of the world's first rhino calf to parents both orphaned from poaching.

-Actively contribute to rewilding large scale natural landscapes and ecosystems and in partnership with the SA government, manage thousands of hectares of protected areas.
+• Actively contribute to rewilding large scale natural landscapes and ecosystems and in partnership with the SA government, manage thousands of hectares of protected areas.

 How Olsen Animal Trust helps